ktorio/ktor-documentation/topics/custom_plugins.md

 * [onCall](#on-call) allows you to get request/response information, modify response parameters (for instance, append custom headers), and so on.
 * [onCallReceive](#on-call-receive) allows you to obtain and transform data received from the client.
 * [onCallRespond](#on-call-respond) allows you to transform data before sending it to the client.
+* [on(...)](#other) allows you to invoke specific hooks that might be useful to handle other stages of a call or exceptions that happened during a call.
 * If required, you can share a [call state](#call-state) between different handlers using `call.attributes`.

 ### onCall {id="on-call"}